 Sex Offender Search / Lookup

 All people registered as sex offenders are listed and registered on the sex offender databases required by the area they live in.
 Those listed on these databases have been convicted of a sex crime.
 You can access this information on the website, but remember that you won’t see the street address, just the block that they live on.

 Court Records are public records.
 These records include a court case file that includes a docket sheet and all of the documents filed in the case.
 You are able to access the court records via the internet service ‘Public Access to Court Electronic Records’, or at Clerk of Court office where the case was filed.

 Every state keeps a record of a person’s criminal background.
 These databases are all connected so you can track criminal convictions from any other state.
-You can go to the Hot Spring County Courthouse and check in person, or check online.
+You can go to the Hot Spring County Courthouse and check in person or you can check online.
 It is helpful to know the county, and in the event that it was in a totally different state, you might have to pay for a more comprehensive search.

 A criminal history search you will get a listing of all the arrests, charges, or convictions for any crimes they may have committed, which could include: